 Impacts in 2020 and 2021 to our business as a result of COVID-19 include disruptions to our manufacturing operations and supply chain caused by facility closures, reductions in operating hours, staggered shifts and other social distancing efforts, decreased productivity and unavailability of materials or components, limitations on our employees' and customers' ability to travel, and delays in product installations, trainings or shipments to and from affected countries and within the United States.
-In light of the uncertain and rapidly evolving situation relating to the spread of COVID-19, we have taken precautionary measures intended to minimize the risk of the virus to our employees, our customers and the communities in which we operate, including temporarily closing our offices to visitors and limiting the number of employees in our offices to those that are deemed essential for manufacturing and research purposes beginning in Spring 2020.
-As COVID-19 related restrictions ease and more people get vaccinated, we have begun the process of transitioning those personnel who are comfortable working in an office setting back to our corporate office facility, but a significant number of our personnel continue to work from home.
+As COVID-19 related restrictions eased and vaccination rates increased, we began the process of transitioning those personnel who are comfortable working in an office setting back to our corporate office facility, but a significant number of our personnel continue to work from home.
+While we learned during COVID-19 that we can work very effectively in a fully-remote environment, the partial return to in-office work and the potential transition to permanent remote working arrangements for some employees may result in increased costs, decreased efficiency, deterioration of corporate culture, greater exposure to cybersecurity threats, and other operational risks.
 We also expect that customer, employee and industry events may return in-person if COVID-19 related restrictions continue to ease.